gyanu765git/CeleryDjango/README.md

         1. pip install redis
         2. pip install celery

-    # Start Celery worker process and see logs:
+    # Start Celery worker process:

-        1. celery -A queuemanager worker --loglevel=info    #'queuemanager' is your project name
+        1. celery -A taskmanager worker --loglevel=info    #'taskmanager' is your project name

 2. Configure the following settings in your settings.py file.